danielgom/AWS-Certifications/Important.md

     * Leverages CloudFormation
 * CDK
     * All AWS Services****
-    * Write infra in a programming language JS/TS, Pythin, Java and .NET
+    * Write infra in a programming language JS/TS, Python, Java and .NET
-    * Leverages cloud formation
+    * Leverages CloudFormation

 **CDK - Constructs**

-* CKD Construct is a component that encapsulates everything CDK needs to create the final CloudFormation stack
+* CKD Construct is a component that encapsulates everything, CDK needs to create the final CloudFormation stack
 * Can represent a single AWS resource (e.g. S3 Bucket) or multiple related resources
 * AWS Construct library
     * A collection of Constructs included in AWS CDK which contains Constructs for every AWS resource